 ReVision Energy Training Center

-In response to society’s rapidly increasing demand for solar electricity and complementary zero-emission technologies, ReVision Energy has launched its new ReVision Energy Technical Centers (ReVision Tech).
+In response to society’s rapidly increasing demand for solar electricity and complementary zero-emission technologies, ReVision Energy has launched its new ReVision Energy Training Center (ReVision Tech).
 Our state-certified training and education program, the first of its kind in the nation, provides the educational hours required for electrical licensure in Maine and New Hampshire.

 As northern New England embraces ‘beneficial electrification‘ in the form of solar electricity combined with heat pumps, battery storage, electric vehicle charging and LED lighting, ReVision Tech significantly elevates the opportunity for our employee-owners to earn valuable trade skills and licensing that will set them up for a lifetime of success in the electrical trade.